nlarusstone/corels-test/README.md

 ## implemented but not explained

-Commuting pairs.

 If `c > 0`, don't add prefix to priority queue or cache if `c * (len(prefix) + 1) >= min_objective`.

-If a rule captures insufficient data when appended to a prefix, then it will be insufficient for any rule list that starts with that prefix.
-Keep track of such rules in the cache.

 ## todo